floswald/NumericalMethods/website/lecture6.md

 ## Function Approximation

-You can find the notebooks for this lecture [here](https://github.com/floswald/NumericalMethods/tree/master/lecture_notebooks/week6)
+You can find the *jupyter* notebook for this lecture [here](https://github.com/floswald/NumericalMethods/blob/master/notebooks/week6/funcapprox.ipynb)

 * We introduced some basic concepts:
     * Basis Functions